MusaIP12/Data_Analysis_Projects/Eskom_PR/README.md

 ---

-# Eskom Power Generation and Demand Analysis Project
+# Eskom Data Prep(EDA)

 ## Project Overview

-This project aims to analyze and visualize trends in Eskom's power generation and demand, focusing on the periods during and after COVID-19.
+This project focused on preparing the Eskom dataset(cleaning the data) to allow us to conduct visualisations using BI Tools such as Power BI or Tableau and machine learning experiments( predictive).
 The dataset includes key metrics like forecasted demand, generation capacity, renewable energy contributions, and international energy exchanges.
-The data has been segmented and loaded into a MySQL database for analysis and visualization in Tableau.
+The data was segmented and loaded into a MySQL database for analysis and visualisation in Tableau.

 ## Table of Contents
 1. [Data Collection](#data-collection)